Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Sunday's total is 1.8 points lower than the two team's combined 50.3 points per game average.
+- The combined points per game average of the two teams, 50.3, is 1.8 points greater than Sunday's over/under.

-- This contest's over/under is 3.9 points above the 44.6 these two squads combine to surrender per game this season.
+- The 44.6 combined points per game that these two squads have allowed this season are 3.9 fewer than the 48.5 total in this contest.

-- The Bills and their opponents have scored an average of 49.6 points per game in 2020, 1.1 more than Sunday's total.
+- Bills games this season feature an average total of 49.6 points, a number 1.1 points higher than Sunday's over/under.

-- The 46.8 PPG average total in Jaguars games this season is 1.7 points fewer than this game's over/under.
+- In 2020, games involving the Jaguars have averaged a total of 46.8 points, 1.7 fewer than this game's set over/under.

 Bills stats and trends

-- In Buffalo's seven games this year, it has six wins against the spread.
+- Buffalo has played seven games, with six wins against the spread.

-- The Bills have always covered the spread this season when favored by 14.5 points or more.
+- The Bills have been favored by 14.5 points or more two times this season and have covered the spread in all of them.

-- Buffalo's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- Buffalo's games this year have hit the over on three of eight set point totals (37.5%).

-- Buffalo is 5-1 against the spread and 4-1 overall this season when the team records more than 29.0 points.
+- Buffalo is 5-1 against the spread and 4-1 overall in games when it puts up more than 29.0 points.

-- In games that Buffalo amasses over 386.0 yards, the team is 4-1 against the spread and 3-1 overall.
+- In games that Buffalo totals over 386.0 yards, the team is 4-1 against the spread and 3-1 overall.

 - The Bills have turned the ball over five times this season, three more turnovers than the Jaguars have forced (2).